Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Batu Caves Ramayana Cave Entrance Fee: USD 1.20, MYR5.00

 The 4th attraction at the Batu Caves is Ramayana Cave, located on the left side as you face the hill.
-The interior of the Ramayana Cave is decorated with statues and scenes from the Hindu epic Ramayana.

-The entrance is close to a 15-meter high green statue of Hanuman, the monkey god.
+The entrance is close to a 15-meter-high green statue of Hanuman, the monkey god.

 Batu Caves Temple - Malaysia Most Sacred Hindu Temple